-	Because occupations involving physical labor dominate the local economy, Mason City is generally considered to be a blue-collar town.
-37.18% of the Mason City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Mason City is a city of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Mason City who work in office and administrative support (12.33%), food service (11.44%), and sales jobs (10.55%).
+When you are in Mason City, you'll notice that it is more blue-collar than most other communities in America.
+36.37% of Mason City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Mason City is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Mason City who work in office and administrative support (14.34%), sales jobs (7.79%), and food service (7.58%).

-Mason City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Mason City does not have a public transit system used by locals to get to and from work.

-The per capita income in Mason City in 2010 was $21,929, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
-This equates to an annual income of $87,716 for a family of four.
+The per capita income in Mason City in 2010 was $21,078, which is lower middle income relative to Illinois and the nation.
+This equates to an annual income of $84,312 for a family of four.

 The people who call Mason City home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Mason City residents report their race to be White, followed by Asian.
-Important ancestries of people in Mason City include Irish, English, Polish, and Italian.
+The greatest number of Mason City residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Mason City include Irish, English, French , and Italian.